nathamanath/blog/articles/preload-images-in-js.md

 title: Pre load images in javascript
 date: 2015-05-04

-Pre loading images for your web apps gives the impression of loading faster, and a smoother user experience.
-Here is a simple but effective solution to the
+Pre loading images for your web applications gives the impression of loading faster, and a smoother user experience.
+Here is a simple but effective solution to the problem:
-problem:

 ```javascript
 /**